gaesa/mpv-hold-accelerate/README.md

 ## Usage

 By default, the `=` key is assigned to the `hold-accelerate@fast`, which temporarily increases the playback speed to `2.5`.
-Conversely, the `-` key is assigned to the `hold-accelerate@slow` function, which temporarily reduces the playback speed to `0.5`.
+Conversely, the `-` key is assigned to the `hold-accelerate@slow`, which temporarily reduces the playback speed to `0.5`.
 You can overwrite these keybindings, and add your own keybindings, as shown in the example below:

 ```
+# ~/.config/mpv/input.conf
 - ignore
 = ignore
 LEFT script-binding hold-accelerate@slow